zBlock-1/RLN-audit-report/README.md

 #### Recommendation

-In Short term, Modify the following part of the [V2 Specification](https://rfc.vac.dev/spec/58/#registration-1) :
+In the short term, modify the following part of the [V2 Specification](https://rfc.vac.dev/spec/58/#registration-1) :

 ```diff
 Registration